taichi-dev/docs.taichi.graphics/website/blog/en/2022/04/20/taichi-aot-the-solution-for-deploying-kernels-in-mobile-devices.md

 ## AOT module

 We need to create a `ti.aot.Module` and call `add_kernel ()` to save all Taichi kernels used in the demo.
-For more details, see [the corresponding API reference](https://docs.taichi-lang.org/api/taichi/aot/) and [this tutorial](https://docs.taichi-lang.org/docs/ndarray_android).
+For more details, see [the corresponding API reference](https://docs.taichi-lang.org/api/taichi/aot/) and this Tutorial: RUn Taichi Programs in C++ Applications.

 ```python
 mod = ti.aot.Module(ti.vulkan)